Messi-Q/GPSCVulDetector/README.md

 2. **Pattern:** The expert pattern and its feature are extracted by the automatic pattern extractor in this directory `pattern_extractor_example`.

+Note, you can also use the features extracted in [AMEVulDetector](https://github.com/Messi-Q/AMEVulDetector).

 ## Running Project
 * To run program, use this command: python GPSCVulDetector.py.
 * Also, you can use specific hyperparameters to train the model.
 All the hyperparameters can be found in `parser.py`.